 Signs of an Oncoming Herpes Outbreak: Prodrome

 The state or set of symptoms that precede a Herpes outbreak is called “prodrome.”
 The first sign of an upcoming occurrence, prodrome can occur from 30 minutes to a few days prior to an outbreak.
 Prodrome may include tingling, itching, and/or burning sensations at the site of impending outbreak, and/or shooting pains, numbness, aches, or other sensations in the lower back, buttocks, or thighs (in genital infections).
 Other possible symptoms are fever, headaches, soreness, and swollen lymph nodes.
 Prodrome may also include an onset of listlessness and irritability, as well as increased sensitivity to environmental factors.
-When these symptoms are present, the Herpes Virus is active and risk of transmission is high.
+When any of these symptoms are present, consider the Herpes Virus active and risk of transmission is high.

 Anal Herpes outbreaks are common, regardless of the initial location of genital infection.
 This could be due to the increased potential for irritation in that area.
 Sometimes, people mistake an Anal Herpes recurrence for hemorrhoids or piles.
 Any irritation in the genital area should be a caution to the possibility of HSV activity on the skin.